Washington & Jefferson College: Greek life

 Members of Phi Kappa Sigma pose for a chapter photo in the early 1870s.

-43% of women and 40% of men of the student body participating in Greek life.
+43% of women and 40% of men of the student body participate in Greek life.
 The Princeton Review named Washington & Jefferson College 12th on their 2010 list of "Major Frat and Sorority Scene" in the United States.
 As of 2022, there were four fraternities and four sororities.
 All Greek organizations occupy college-owned houses on Chestnut Street.

 Two national fraternities were founded at Jefferson College, Phi Gamma Delta in 1848 and Phi Kappa Psi in 1852.
 A third fraternity was founded at Jefferson College, Kappa Phi Lambda, but it dissolved after a decade of existence amid a dispute between chapters.
 In 1874, a fourth fraternity was founded at W&J, the short-lived Phi Delta Kappa.
 The new fraternity grew to several chapters before falling apart in 1880.

 Athletics

 Intercollegiate

 Cameron Stadium, home of Washington & Jefferson Presidents football since 1890.

-W&J competes in 26 varsity sports at the National Collegiate Athletic Association (NCAA) Division III level.
-As of the 2009–10 academic year, the Presidents have won more than 108 Presidents' Athletic Conference (PAC) championships, 40 students were selected as conference Most Valuable Player, more than 300 athletes were awarded First Team All-Conference recognition, 75 received All-American honors, and 25 achieved Academic All-American status.
+Washington & Jefferson College competes in 28 varsity sports at the National Collegiate Athletic Association (NCAA) Division III level.
+As of the 2025-26 academic year, the Presidents have won more than 158 Presidents' Athletic Conference (PAC) championships, 40 students were selected as conference Most Valuable Player, more than 300 athletes were awarded First Team All-Conference recognition, 75 received All-American honors, and 25 achieved Academic All-American status.
 During the 2005–2006 season, 34 percent of the student body played varsity-level athletics.

 The football team has been very successful, winning 18 out of the last 21 PAC Championships and advancing to the NCAA Division III playoffs 17 times.
 W&J played to a 0–0 tie in the 1922 Rose Bowl against the California Golden Bears and were named to a share of the national championship by the Boand System.
 In 1923, John Heisman coached the W&J football team.
 The men's ice hockey team won the 2008 College Hockey Mid America Conference championship, a Division I regional league of the American Collegiate Hockey Association.
 W&J also fields teams in field hockey, men's wrestling, baseball, softball, and women's volleyball, as well as men's and women's cross country running, soccer, tennis, water polo, basketball, swimming and diving, golf, lacrosse, and track & field.
 Men's volleyball and women's wrestling will be added in the 2026–27 school year.